boonhowchew/clinical-research-guide/part-5-AI-copilot.md

 *   **Purpose:** To conduct a broad, systematic search using the insights gained from Stage 1.
 This ensures you are rigorous and don't miss important studies that AI tools might overlook.
 *   **Action:**
-    1. Refine your keywords and search strings from Step A based on what you learned in Stage 1.
+    1. Refine your keywords and search strings from Step A based on what you learned in Stage 1 The Accelerator Search.
     2. Execute your search in traditional databases like PubMed.
-    3. Screen the titles and abstracts of the search results to identify all articles that seem to meet your inclusion criteria.
+    3. Screen the titles and abstracts of the search results to identify all articles that seem to meet your eligiblity criteria.
     4. Retrieve the **full-text PDFs** of these potentially eligible papers and save them to a dedicated folder.

 <br>